-''' #tasksel tasksel/first multiselect standard, web-server, kde-desktop Individual additional packages to install #d-i pkgsel/include string openssh-server build-essential Whether to upgrade packages after debootstrap.
-Allowed values: none, safe-upgrade, full-upgrade #d-i pkgsel/upgrade select none Some versions of the installer can report back on what software you have installed, and what software you use.
-The default is not to report back, but sending reports helps the project determine what software is most popular and include it on CDs. #popularity-contest popularity-contest/participate boolean false '''
+Individual additional packages to install #d-i pkgsel/include string openssh-server build-essential Whether to upgrade packages after debootstrap.
+Allowed values: none, safe-upgrade, full-upgrade #d-i pkgsel/upgrade select none

+You can choose, if your system will report back on what software you have installed, and what software you use.
+The default is not to report back, but sending reports helps the project determine what software is most '''

+''' popular and should be included on the first CD/DVD. #popularity-contest popularity-contest/participate boolean false '''